430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 Finally I added back buttons on the phones and accessories page and all accessories and phones which makes my website easier for users to navigate through and it makes navigating through my website faster and speed up the process.

 ![image](../design/back.button.PNG)

+My tutor also said that it would be better with multiple images for the phones I could have achieved this by using a carousel and having the phone images in the carousel This Is a good idea and I will add this feature to the next version of my website.

 ## my website review